jackychen071404/EC463_Team_29_V-to-T/README.md

 ## Overview

 This app presents users with words in certain categories through a friendly penguin character on the frontend.
-Users speak the prompted word upon voocal prompting and a button press.
+Users speak the prompted word upon vocal prompting and a button press.
 The backend analyzes their pronunciation using phoneme scoring to provide feedback.

 ---